nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 >:information_source: Important notes about the input format
 >1.
 Make sure Nurse ID exists in Staff and Patient ID exists in Patients before adding.
 >2.
-Make sure that the inputted user ID starts with a N for Nurse, P for Patient and have **exactly** 5 digits in the number following!
+Make sure that the inputted user ID starts with an N for Nurse, P for Patient and have **exactly** 5 digits in the number following!
 >3.
 Any input fields in HealthVault only accepts space and alphanumeric characters.
 >4.
-HealhVault currently only allows the adding of **1** schedule per patient per day.
+HealthVault currently only allows the adding of **1** schedule per patient per day.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Positive Test case:** ```add/N12345/P12345/30012020```